 How you choose to start your speech really does matter.
-A good speech has a good opening.
+That’s because a good speech has a good opening.
 It’s true that an excellent start to your speech doesn’t guarantee success but a bad opening comes close to guaranteeing a bad speech.

 Your opening remarks matter.
 You have some 90 seconds when you start your speech and have the full attention of your audience.
-They want to know more about you and why you are qualified to speak to them today.
-And you want to gauge their receptiveness to you and your ideas.
-After a minute and a half you need to earn their attention.
+They want to know more about you.
+And they also want to know why you are qualified to speak to them today.
+And you also want to gauge their receptiveness to you and your ideas.
+So after a minute and a half you need to earn their attention.
 Earn their respect.

 So your choice of opening and how you start your speech is vital.
 It’s vital because your opening remarks have to achieve one, several or all the following objectives: